scribd/Weaver/README.md

 weaver --output_path ${SOURCE_ROOT}/generated/files/directory/path ${SOURCE_ROOT}/**/*.swift
 ```

-**Important - move your build phase above the `Compile Source` phase since `weaver` needs to check the dependency graph and generate the boilerplate code before compilation happens.**
+**Important - Move this build phase above the `Compile Source` phase so Weaver can generate the boilerplate code before compilation happens.**

 **Warning - Using `--safe false` is not recommended.
-It will deactivate the graph validation, meaning the generated code could crash if the dependency graph is invalid.** Only set it to false if the graph validation prevents your project from compiling even though it should not.
+It will deactivate the graph validation, meaning the generated code could crash if the dependency graph is invalid.** Only set it to false if the graph validation prevents the project from compiling even though it should not.
 If you find yourself in that situation, please, feel free to file a bug.

 ## Basic Usage

 *For a more complete usage example, please check out the [sample project](./Sample).*

 Let's implement a very basic app displaying a list of movies.
-Our app will be composed of three noticeable objects:
+It will be composed of three noticeable objects:
-- `AppDelegate` where our dependencies are registered.
+- `AppDelegate` where the dependencies are registered.
 - `MovieManager` providing the movies.
 - `MoviesViewController` showing a list of movies at the screen.

 Let's get into the code.

-`AppDelegate`:
+**`AppDelegate`**:

 ```swift
 import UIKit
 import Weaver